yeon-lab/Health-risk-prediction/README.md

 ## Preprocessing data

 ### Dataset
 Please be informed that the dataset utilized in this study is derived from MarketScan claims data.
-To obtain access to the data, interested parties are advised to contact IBM through the following link: [Insert link for data access].
+To obtain access to the data, interested parties are advised to contact IBM through the following link: [https://www.merative.com/real-world-evidence].

 ### Input data demo
 For your convenience, a demo version of the input data can be found in the data folder.
 It includes the data structures and a synthetic demonstration of the inputs.
 Prior to executing the preprocessing codes, please ensure that the format of your input data matches the format provided in the input demo.